benjamindenboer/FramerAudio/README.md

 <br>

 ## Get Started
-[Download the example file](https://framer.cloud/BsbYC) or read on for step-by-step instructions. <br>
+[Download the example file](https://framer.cloud/BsbYC) or read on for step-by-step instructions.

 First, grab the `audio.coffee` file and place it within the `/modules` folder (located within your `.framer` folder).
 Then, to include the module, `require` both the `Audio` and `Slider` classes: